Observe and record animal behaviour

 • Appetite and Feeding: Is the animal eating regularly?
 Is it finishing its meals?

-• Normal Behavior: What does normal behaviour look like for this animal?
+• Normal Behaviour: What does normal behaviour look like for this animal?
 Playfulness, rest, and interaction with its environment or others.

 • Social Interaction: How does the animal interact with other animals?
 Aggression, submission, or isolation could indicate issues.